AHashfield/Amands-IBM-Data-Science-Repository/README.md

 # Amands-IBM-Data-Science-Repository
-REpository to use with IBM's Data Sciecne Certification course
+Repository to use with IBM's Data Sciecne Certification course I'm just entering some sample text here